kstenerud/concise-encoding/cbe-specification.md

 Uniform Resource Identifier, which must be valid according to [RFC 3986](https://tools.ietf.org/html/rfc3986).

 The length field contains the byte length (length in octets), NOT the character length.

+Note: Percent-encoding sequences within URIs are NOT interpreted; they are passed through as-is.

 Example: